|« PreviousNext »|

 Your secret key is known only by you and AWS.
 Keep it confidential in order to protect your account.
 Store it securely in a safe place, and never email it to anyone.
 Do not share it outside your organization, even if an inquiry appears to come from AWS or Amazon.com.
 No one who legitimately represents Amazon will ever ask you for your secret key.

-You have a number of options for implementing solutions in the Amazon Simple Workflow Service.
+You have a number of options for implementing your workflow solutions with the Amazon Simple Workflow Service.

 You can develop deciders, activity workers, or workflow starters by using the service API.
 You can also access visibility operations through the API to develop your own monitoring and reporting tools.

-Amazon SWF provides client libraries for Java, Microsoft .NET, PHP, and Ruby.
-These libraries provide complete service API functionality.
 You can develop deciders, activities, or workflow starters using the API exposed by these libraries.
-Additionally, you can access visibility operations through these libraries so you can develop your own monitoring and reporting tools.
+Additionally, you can access visibility operations through these libraries so you can develop your own Amazon SWF monitoring and reporting tools.

-For detailed reference information, review the language-specific reference documentation that accompanies the library you are using.
+For detailed information about the Amazon SWF methods in each SDK, refer to the language-specific reference documentation for the SDK you are using.

 The AWS Flow Framework is an enhanced SDK for writing distributed, asynchronous programs that can run as workflows on Amazon SWF.
-It is available for the Java programming language and provides Java interface definitions and classes that simplify writing complex distributed programs.
+It is available for the Java and Ruby programming languages, and it provides classes that simplify writing complex distributed programs.

-With the AWS Flow Framework, you use Java interfaces to map the definition of your workflow directly to methods in your Java program.
+With the AWS Flow Framework, you use preconfigured types to map the definition of your workflow directly to methods in your program.

-The AWS Flow Framework supports standard Java object-oriented concepts, such as exception-based error handling, which makes it easier to implement complex workflows.
-Programs written with the AWS Flow Framework can be created, executed, and debugged entirely within your preferred Java IDE.
-For more information, see the AWS Flow Framework Developer Guide.
+The AWS Flow Framework supports standard object-oriented concepts, such as exception-based error handling, which makes it easier to implement complex workflows.
+Programs written with the AWS Flow Framework can be created, executed, and debugged entirely within your preferred editor or IDE.
+For more information, see the AWS Flow Framework website.

 You will need to set up a development environment appropriate to the programming language that you will use.
 For example, if you intend to develop for Amazon SWF with Java, you will need to install a Java development environment, such as the AWS SDK for Java, on each of your development workstations.
 If you use the Eclipse IDE for Java development, you might consider also installing the AWS Toolkit for Eclipse.
 The Toolkit is an Eclipse plug-in that adds features that are helpful for AWS development.